 Project managers have to show they are trustable and they trust their team.
-They do it to get to know the team personal strengths and abilities so they can bring out the best of them.
-A good sense of delegation is connected to an understanding of value delivery and helps project managers maintaining their focus on the overall project and its performance.
+They do it to get to know the team’s personal strengths and abilities so they can bring out the best of them.
+A good sense of delegation is connected to an understanding of value delivery and helps to maintain its focus on the overall project and its performance.

-Project management is known for being a demanding work, most of the times.
-Good project managers need to be able to keep calm when there is much work to do in little time.
-Instead of wanting to solve anything at once, it’s important to be able to focus in one step at a time.
+Project management is demanding work and project managers need to be able to keep calm when there is much work to do in little time.
+Instead of wanting to solve anything at once, it’s important to focus on one step at a time.

 Project managers need to be organized people to be able to manage multiple tasks or projects in a limited time.
 Being well-organized helps to stay focused on the big picture and to prioritize responsibilities.
 To deal with organizational issues, the use of management software is recommended.